SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 Your box.
 Your network.
 Nobody else's.

-Couchside talks only to the agent on your own LAN.
-There is no cloud in the middle — because there is no cloud at all.
+Couchside talks only to the service on your own LAN.
+There is no cloud in the middle, because there is no cloud at all.

 Token auth